Skip to content

 Receipts, not a number.

-Every other AI leaderboard is a machine scoring a machine on generic test sets, with nothing on the line and no receipt behind the number.
-This is the opposite: real questions, one named human grader, graded against the primary source, every grade backed by a saved, dated transcript.
-The inclusion rule is the rigour gate, not the topic — a question is only on the board if it has a definitive answer and an authoritative primary source, both decided before the run.
+Most AI leaderboards score generic test sets, with nothing on the line and no receipt behind the number.
+This is the opposite: real questions with a definitive answer, graded case-by-case against the primary source, every grade backed by a saved, dated transcript, and one named person answering for every call.
+The inclusion rule is the rigour gate, not the topic: a question is only on the board if it has a definitive answer and an authoritative primary source, both decided before the run.
 The four readings below are the diagnostics behind each grade, not a fused index.

 Accuracy